standard-for-public-code/standard-for-public-code/introduction.md

 These people work at:

-* public organisations: institutions and administrations
+* public organizations: institutions and administrations
-* consultancies and vendors of information technology and policy services to public organisations
+* consultancies and vendors of information technology and policy services to public organizations

-It is not aimed at public organisations' end users (residents or citizens), journalists or academics.
+It is not aimed at public organizations' end users (residents or citizens), journalists or academics.

 ## Get involved